 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where antofagastaite typically forms.
+Look in evaporite deposits country, the host setting where antofagastaite typically forms.
 If you start seeing halite, anhydrite, gypsum in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, prismatic habit, so train your eye for that shape before scanning the outcrop.